gx9702/UA-TypeRepository/Core/Part3/Services/ObjectTypeNode/readme.md

 <!-- datatype -->
 ## ObjectTypeNode
+Specifies the attributes which belong to object type nodes.
 <!-- end of description -->
 The fields of the ObjectTypeNode DataType are defined in the following table: